 12. How much stuff am I ok with packing?
 Is it going to be a hassle to have to pack nice outfits for dinners?
 Would it be better if we can just chill in bathing suits and cover-ups all week and not have to worry about getting all gussied up?

-13. Will it bug the shit out of me if no one speaks English?
+13. Will it bug me if no one speaks English?

 14. What types of fellow travelers do I want to be surrounded with?
 (Other families so your kids have kids to play with, adults-only, etc.)